kworkflow/kworkflow/documentation/man/features/build.rst

   it will build htmldocs.
 Users can change the default documentation output by changing the parameter *doc_type* in the **kworkflow.config** file.

+-c, \--cpu-scaling:
+  The cpu-scaling option lets the user set whichever CPU usage they want from their CPU, basically setting the ``-j`` flag accordingly.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.
     | **s** enables sound notification.